 - A bachelor’s degree from a regionally accredited college or university with a GPA of at least 3.0 in the last two years of course work

-- Passing scores on the CBEST or Praxis PPST or the new EAS (additional test scores required in some cases).
-Students with a regionally accredited Masters or Doctoral degree are exempt.
-Please contact your admissions counselor for more information.
+- Passing scores on the Essential Academic Skills (EAS) exam or the Praxis Core Academic Skills exam (additional test scores required in some cases).
+CBEST scores will be accepted, though the CBEST may no longer be offered at many locations.
+Students with a regionally accredited Masters or Doctoral degree are exempt from taking the basic skills exam.

 - Interview by the admission committee

 - Previous experience working with children or adolescents

 - Create an account with a username and password and complete the MAT application online.
 Submitting the online application will require a $40 non-refundable application fee.
 Online submission is recommended to expedite processing, but you may download and submit a printable PDF application instead.